refinedev/refine/documentation/docs/api-reference/core/hooks/data/useList/index.md

 ### `config.sort`

-`sort` will be passed to the `getList` method from the `dataProvider` as parameter.
+`sort` will be passed to the `getList` method from the `dataProvider` as a parameter.
 It is used to send sort query parameters to the API.

 [Refer to the `CrudSorting` interface for more information &#8594](docs/api-reference/core/interfaceReferences#crudsorting)